 My experience driving in Buffalo’s legendary lake-effect snow certainly served me well on our drive up to Seven Springs Resort in the wake of a blizzard; however, if I had been smart enough to leave home about two hours earlier, I would have had to drive through very little snow at all.
 Unfortunately, Google Maps did not serve me well in navigating my way from Somerset up to Seven Springs Resort.
 Based on my rural snowstorm driving experience, I knew it was best to get myself turned around and headed back towards Somerset in my AWD Toyota Highlander when I noted that there were no other vehicles headed the same direction that I was going.
 A few pieces of advice: go early, know where you’re going, and safely turn around and go back towards town if you’re alone on the road.

 Also be prepared when you arrive at the resort that there might be some food and staff shortages at the resort during a major snowstorm.
 The worst we experienced was that there was no 2% milk for my son to drink at breakfast one morning.
 The staff shortages mainly caused delays in being seated and served in the restaurants, and we had the same waitress for several meals in a row because she had stayed at the resort rather than going home.
 Honestly, the Seven Springs Lodge was the most convenient and welcoming place that we could have chosen to ride out such a large blizzard on a Pennsylvania vacation.
 We were able to eat our meals, sleep in our room, go swimming, and so much more without ever going outdoors.

-Know Before You Go – Winter Pennsylvania Vacation
+Know Before You Go on a Winter Pennsylvania Vacation